maxlanceund/equal-system/papers/information_projection_framework-en.md

 **Refuted**: A **stronger proposition that was not part of this paper** — "non-injective projection itself produces the arrow of time."

-**Not refuted**: The core proposition of this paper — "inverse inference is structurally and statically impossible."
+**Not refuted**: The core proposition of the information projection framework — "inverse inference is structurally and statically impossible."

 **The distinction**: